-Generic name: buprenorphine hydrochloride
+Generic name: buprenorphine hydrochloride 0.3mg in 1mL

-Dosage form: injection, solution
+Dosage form: injection

 Repeat once (up to 0.3 mg) if required, 30 to 60 minutes after initial dosage, giving consideration to previous dose pharmacokinetics, and thereafter only as needed.
-In high-risk patients (e.g., elderly, debilitated, presence of respiratory disease, etc.) and/or in patients where other CNS depressants are present, such as in the immediate postoperative period, the dose should be reduced by approximately one-half.
+In high-risk patients (e.g., elderly, debilitated, presence of respiratory disease, etc.) and/or in patients where other CNS depressants are present, such as in the immediate postoperative period, the dose should be limited to the minimum required.

 Extra caution should be exercised with the intravenous route of administration, particularly with the initial dose.
 Occasionally, it may be necessary to administer single doses of up to 0.6 mg to adults depending on the severity of the pain and the response of the patient.
-This dose should only be given I.M. and only to adult patients who are not in a high risk category (see WARNINGS and PRECAUTIONS).
+This dose should only be given I.M. and only to adult patients who are not in a high risk category [see WARNINGS and PRECAUTIONS].
 At this time, there are insufficient data to recommend single doses greater than 0.6 mg for long-term use.

-Safety and Handling: Buprenex is supplied in sealed ampules and poses no known environmental risk to health care providers.
+BUPRENEX is supplied in sealed ampules and poses no known environmental risk to health care providers.
 Accidental dermal exposure should be treated by removal of any contaminated clothing and rinsing the affected area with water.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.